RealChiefChen/To-do/README.md

 MacOS
 ```
 I am not currently supporting MacOS.
-However, it may still run, I haven't tested it
+However, it may still run, It hasn't been tested
 ```

 Windows